GyuyeongKim/NetClone-public/README.md

 For example, to reproduce a result of NetClone in Figure 7 (a), use the following command:<br>
 `LD_PRELOAD=libvma.so VMA_THREAD_MODE=2 ./client 6 3 0 20 1000000` <br>

 7. When the experiment is finished, the clients report Tx/Rx throughput, experiment time, and other related information.
-Request latency is logged as a text file like `log-0-0-0-6-15-1-1-20-103000.txt`.
+Request latency in microseconds is logged as a text file like `log-0-0-0-6-15-1-1-20-103000.txt`.
 The end line of the log contains the total experiment time.
 Therefore, when you analyze the log, you should be careful.

 # Citation